brettzky10/product-potion/README.md

 <div>

 </div>
-This was built with the intention to be a webhook connection point to promoting products, and leading customers back to tailored sales funnels.

-The product input, discounts, and sales funnel is coming along, but more work is needed to accomplish the intention of this project.
+This project was built with the intention of managing multiple stores from one dashboard.
+Each store has it's own subdomain that display products from that store, discounts, and the ability for their customer to pay and checkout using Stripe connect.

 <br>